Equelle Review: Most Effective Menopause Supplement?

 Does Equelle Cause Side Effects?

-Both of the clinical trials cited on Equelle’s website reported no serious side effects.
+Neither of the clinical trials cited on Equelle's website reported any serious side effects.

-The first trial cited in the above section reported the following: “No changes in clinical parameters or serious adverse effects were reported.”
+The first trial cited in the previous section of this article reported the following: “No changes in clinical parameters or serious adverse effects were reported.”

 The second trial also found that no adverse effects were reported.

-Based on the available research, we do not consider Equelle likely to cause side effects, although any consumer can have an individual response to a supplement and should clear its use with their doctor first.
+Based on the available research, we do not consider Equelle likely to cause side effects in healthy individuals, although any consumer can have an individual response to a supplement and should clear its use with their doctor first.

 As shown below, the Equelle sold on Amazon has entirely different packaging: